-- Pirates of the Caribbean's Jack Sparrow made several non sequitur references to his past exploits (e.g., "And then they made me their chief.", "Clearly you've never been to Singapore.") that enriched his character.
-The sequels tried to tie the movies together by creating plot points out of them.
+- Jack Sparrow makes several non sequitur references to his past exploits (e.g., "And then they made me their chief.", "Clearly you've never been to Singapore.") that enrich his character.
+The sequels try to tie the movies together by creating plot points out of them.

 - When we actually do get to Singapore we never find out exactly what Jack did to offend Sao Feng, so this trope appears again.